-- A. At least quarterly, unannounced currency counter/ currency counter interface and weigh scale/weigh scale interface (if applicable) tests must be performed, and the test results documented and maintained.
+- A. At least quarterly, unannounced currency counter and currency counter interface (if applicable) tests must be performed, and the test results documented and maintained.
 All denominations of currency and all types of cash out tickets counted by the currency counter must be tested.
 This test may be performed by internal audit or the CNGC.
-The results of these tests must be documented and signed by the employee(s) performing the test. - B. For computerized key security systems controlling access to drop and count keys, audit/accounting agents independent of the system administrator shall perform the following procedures: - 1.
-Daily, review the report generated by the computerized key security system indicating the transactions performed by the individual(s) that adds, deletes, and changes users' access within the system (i.e., system administrator).
+The results of these tests must be documented and signed by the employee(s) performing the test. - B. For computerized key security systems controlling access to drop and count keys, perform the following procedures: - 1.
+At least quarterly, review the report generated by the computerized key security system indicating the transactions performed by the individual(s) that adds, deletes, and changes users' access within the system (i.e., system administrator).
 Determine whether the transactions completed by the system administrator provide adequate control over the access to the drop and count keys.
 Also, determine whether any drop and count key(s) removed or returned to the key cabinet by the system administrator was properly authorized; - 2.
-For at least one day each month, review the report generated by the computerized key security system indicating all transaction performed to determine whether any unusual drop and count key removals or key returns occurred; and, - 3.
-At least quarterly, review a sample of users that are assigned access to the drop and count keys to determine that their access to the assigned keys is appropriate relative to their job position.

-- 4. All noted improper transactions or unusual occurrences are investigated with the results documented. - C. At least quarterly, an inventory of all controlled keys must be performed and reconciled to records of keys made, issued, and destroyed.
+At least quarterly, review the report generated by the computerized key security system indicating all transaction performed to determine whether any unusual drop and count key removals or key returns occurred; and, - 3.
+At least quarterly, review a sample of users that are assigned access to the drop and count keys to determine that their access to the assigned keys is appropriate relative to their job position. - C. At least quarterly, an inventory of all controlled keys must be performed and reconciled to records of keys made, issued, and destroyed.
 Investigations must be performed for all keys unaccounted for, and the investigation documented.

-21.15 Cage, Vault, Cash, and Cash Equivalents Audit Standards.
+21.9 Cage, Vault, Cash, and Cash Equivalents Audit Standards.